K kepler-title

 About the course

-Through this course, you will be introduced to 5 teaching keys with which to form your planning, reviewing, introducing, assigning, and assessing writing lessons, as well as see examples of their application, and have an opportunity to discussion and practice the elements we will cover.
+Through this course, you will be introduced to 8 teaching keys with which to form your planning, reviewing, introducing, assigning and assessing writing lessons, as well as see examples of their application, and have an opportunity to discuss plus practice these elements.

 Participants can prepare for this course by watching Karate Kid, 1984, Director: John G. Avildsen